vinush-vigneswaran/specflow-notes/Chapter1.md

     2. Right-click on ``Dependencies`` and press ``Add Project Reference...``.
     3. In the reference manager, add ``SpecFlowCalculator``
     4. Build the solution
-* There should be a test already added to the SpecFlow project byt the template:
+* There should be a test already added to the SpecFlow project by the template:
     1. Navigate to **Test | Test Explorer**
     2. Run ``All Tests in View`` in the top right corner.
     3. The test should fail.